European and international collaboration

 In order to overcome the lack of reliable data and information on working conditions in developing and transition countries, Eurofound and the International Labour Organization (ILO) have joined forces to develop projects on the monitoring and analysis of working conditions globally.

-Eurofound is currently working with the ILO on a joint comparative report on monitoring working conditions around the world which will analyse developments in job quality and quality of working life in Europe, the USA, Turkey, China and South Korea.
+Eurofound has recently collaborated with the ILO on a new pioneering project on monitoring working conditions around the world which analyses developments in job quality and quality of working life in Europe, Asia and the Americas.

 Both organisations have also developed a standard methodology for a Global Working Conditions Survey (GWCS) to create a national-level open tool adaptable to fit best the needs of the country tripartite actors, which is an essential part of the ILO’s Decent Work Country Programmes.